wmcnamara/nr_concepts/README.md

 # Named Requirement Concepts
 This repository provides concepts and constraints for C++'s standard named requirements.
-They're contained in a simple, header only file.

 Implemented concepts attempt to be fully standard compliant, and are documented within the code.